deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 1. Upload the directory from the previous step to a host with access to an air-gapped registry.

-1. Download script on the host (for the script to work, you need installed [crane](https://michaelsauter.github.io/crane/index.html)):
+1. Download script on the host:

    ```shell
    curl -fsSL -o d8-push.sh https://raw.githubusercontent.com/deckhouse/deckhouse/main/tools/release/d8-push.sh